-Eligibility - As of February 2008, there were 359,146 children and adults in the OHP Plus population.
-People eligible for the OHP Plus include low-income elderly and people with disabilities, people eligible for Temporary Assistance for Needy Families (TANF), children eligible for Medicaid and CHIP up to 185 percent FPL, pregnant women up to 185 percent FPL, and low-income foster children.
+Eligibility - As of January 2010, there were 448,789 children and adults in the OHP Plus population.
+People eligible for the OHP Plus include low-income elderly and people with disabilities, people eligible for Temporary Assistance for Needy Families (TANF), children eligible for Medicaid and CHIP up to 200 percent FPL, pregnant women up to 185 percent FPL, and low-income foster children.
 Pregnant women and children may opt to enroll in private coverage under FHIAP instead of Medicaid and CHIP.
-Generally, many Medicaid-eligible enrollees cannot have assets over \$2,000 and CHIP children cannot have assets over \$10,000 (with some items excluded for both groups).
+Generally, many Medicaid-eligible adult enrollees may not have assets (with some items excluded such as a person's house and car) over \$2,000 or \$2,500, depending on the individual program.
+There is no asset limit for pregnant women and most children.

-Coverage - Benefits and services that people on the OHP Plus receive include (with some co-pays and limitations):
+Coverage - Benefits and services that people on the OHP Plus receive include (with some copays and limitations):

-- Prescriptions
+- Prescriptions;

-- Physician services
+- Physician services;

-- Check-ups (medical and dental)
+- Check-ups (medical and dental);

-- Diagnostic services for all conditions
+- Diagnostic services for all conditions;

-- Family planning services
+- Family planning services;

-- Maternity, prenatal, and newborn care
+- Maternity, prenatal, and newborn care;

-- Hospital services
+- Hospital services;

-- Comfort care and hospice
+- Comfort care and hospice;

-- Dental services
+- Dental services\;

-- Alcohol and drug treatment
+- Alcohol and drug treatment;

-- Mental health services
+- Mental health services; and

-- Vision services
+- Vision services\.